 It can be difficult and expensive to staff a contact center 24/7 but with self-service options like QuickSearch Bots and knowledge bases available, a customer can engage with these resources when needed.
 Simple questions can be answered through self-service, while more complex ones can be escalated to an agent.

 This will have a knock-on impact on customer satisfaction as their inquiries are dealt with more quickly and efficiently.
 Self-service offers a better overall experience compared to, say, remaining on hold for hours, and it meets the expectations of digital-native customers.

 Your support team’s scalability will also improve as the self-service resources do much of the heavy lifting.
 Knowledge base content, for instance, can be translated to meet the needs of customers in different countries.
-Answer bots can automatically detect and support multiple languages.
+QuickSearch Bots can automatically detect and support multiple languages.
 Again, your customer support resources will be available 24/7 so time zone differences won’t have as much of an impact.

 Plus, with some customers resolving their issues without an agent’s input, the pressure on your team will decrease.
 Particularly around peak periods where demand on the team may lead to several hours or days wait for customers without a self-service option.